mojotech/vire/README.md

 Vire
 ==========

 Vire.js is a jQuery plugin that extends the froogaloop library for the Vimeo player.
-It allows you to execute code at a given point in time.
+It allows you to execute code at a given point in time in a video.
 Here's a demo: http://blog.mojotech.com/vire

 Credits
 ==========